davincicoders/davinci_command_line/chapters/introduction.md

 As you work on the exercises in this book, you'll want to copy and paste at times.
 We get it.
 But remember that you'll be using these commands every day.
 Part of the practice in answering the homework exercises is to help develop muscle memory.
+Keep this in mind as you do the exercises for each chapter.

 ## Commands we're going to learn